 Secondly, as much as I believe in prayer, I also know that since the days of Bishop Samuel Ajayi Crowther, Archbishop Benson Idahosa and other notable men of God, intercessory prayers on behalf of Nigeria has been hitting heaven’s gate.
 Praying is good.
 But it goes beyond that.
-Action is needed.
+The action is needed.
 After the speaking in tongues, if these rickety trucks continue to ply the roads in their bad shape (both the trucks and roads).
 If separate truck roads are not constructed solely for them.
-If the movement of these heavy duty vehicles are not restricted to nights, when there are less cars on the road, if FRSC continue to issue driving licence indiscriminately without proper drive test, if we keep throwing caution to the wind or ignoring safety signs, our prayers will mean and do nothing.
+If the movement of these heavy-duty vehicles is not restricted to nights, when there are fewer cars on the road, if FRSC continues to issue driving license indiscriminately without proper drive test, if we keep throwing caution to the wind or ignoring safety signs, our prayers will mean and do nothing.
 Another disaster is just looming.
 It will only take time.

-Thirdly, you don’t have to always remember your religious cloak, whenever a cranage occur.
+Thirdly, you don’t have to always remember your religious cloak, whenever a carnage occurs.
 It makes no sense!
 Stop spreading more fears in the name of prophecy.
-Sharing that WhatsApp audio message, is the least thing I expect from any Nigerian with an active conscience.
+Sharing that WhatsApp audio message is the last thing I expect from any Nigerian with an active conscience.